ikmb-denbi/genome-annotation/README.md

 ### Pipeline main steps

-1. Hints file is generated from all available evidences (proteins/EST and/or RNA-seq reads).
+1. Hints file is generated from all available evidences (proteins, EST and/or RNA-seq reads).

 2. Gene models are predicted using Augustus with the hints file as extrinsic evidence.